google/highway/README.md

 runtime dispatch.

 ## Differences versus [P0214R5 proposal](https://goo.gl/zKW4SA)

+1. Allowing the use of built-in vector types by relying on non-member functions.
+By contrast, P0214R5 requires a wrapper class, which does not work for sizeless vector types currently used by ARM SVE and Risc-V.

 1. Adding widely used and portable operations such as `AndNot`, `AverageRound`, bit-shift by immediates and `IfThenElse`.